 Boar's Head Dinner

 At this formal, sit-down dinner you'll be served by faculty and administrators.
 You can't beat asking for more coffee from the professor who'll give you your first final a few days later!
-Still, faculty don't they don't hang around too long because we hear it turns into a bit of a faculty roast.
+Still, faculty don't hang around too long because we hear it turns into a bit of a faculty roast.
 Pre-dinner festivities include Christmas music and the traditional walk through the candle-lit dining hall by a student carrying something interesting on a platter.

 Held every April, this is a campus-wide celebration of the liberal arts!
 Classes are canceled for the day and you'll have an opportunity to learn from your peers as they present highlights from the research they completed or insight they gained while studying abroad or taking a mission trip.
 The sciences, communications, business, English, religion, fine arts and more are on the docket — and someday that could be you in front of students, faculty and staff who join in.